nitink099/Random-Password-Generator/README.md

 # Unique Password Generator
- It tgenerate the password uniquely in a seconds.
+ It generate the password uniquely in a seconds.